Adopt These Habits For a Heart Healthy Lifestyle

 Avoiding tobacco and quitting smoking will benefit your heart and blood vessels.
 In many studies, the reduction of recurrent heart attack and cardiovascular death from quitting smoking has been 50% or more.

-The nicotine in smoke reduces how much oxygen your heart gets.
+The nicotine in smoke decreases the amount of oxygen your heart receives.
 It also raises your blood pressure and speeds up your heart rate.
-When you smoke, there is a higher chance of blood clots that can lead to heart attacks or strokes.
+Smoking increases the risk of blood clots, which can cause heart attacks or strokes.

 Manage Your Stress